openshift/enhancements/enhancements/update/update-blocker-lifecycle/README.md

 The following statement (or a link to this section) can be pasted into bugs when adding `ImpactStatementRequested`:

-We're asking the following questions to evaluate whether or not this bug warrants blocking an upgrade edge from either the previous X.Y or X.Y.Z.
+We're asking the following questions to evaluate whether or not this bug warrants changing update recommendations from either the previous X.Y or X.Y.Z.
 The ultimate goal is to avoid delivering an update which introduces new risk or reduces cluster functionality in any way.
 Sample answers are provided to give more context and the ImpactStatementRequested label has been added to this bug.
 When responding, please remove ImpactStatementRequested and set the ImpactStatementProposed label.
 The expectation is that the assignee answers these questions.

-Who is impacted?
-If we have to block upgrade edges based on this issue, which edges would need blocking?
+Which 4.y.z to 4.y'.z' updates increase vulnerability?
+Which types of clusters?
+* reasoning: This allows us to populate [`from`, `to`, and `matchingRules` in conditional update recommendations][graph-data-block] for "the `$SOURCE_RELEASE` to `$TARGET_RELEASE` update is not recommended for clusters like `$THIS`".
-* example: Customers upgrading from 4.y.Z to 4.y+1.z running on GCP with thousands of namespaces, approximately 5% of the subscribed fleet
+* example: Customers upgrading from 4.y.Z to 4.y+1.z running on GCP with thousands of namespaces, approximately 5% of the subscribed fleet.
+Check your vulnerability with `oc ...` or the following PromQL `count (...) > 0`.
-* example: All customers upgrading from 4.y.z to 4.y+1.z fail approximately 10% of the time
+* example: All customers upgrading from 4.y.z to 4.y+1.z fail.
+Check your vulnerability with `oc adm upgrade` to show your current cluster version.

 What is the impact?
-Is it serious enough to warrant blocking edges?
+Is it serious enough to warrant removing update recommendations?
+* reasoning: This allows us to populate [`name` and `message` in conditional update recommendations][graph-data-block] for "...because if you update, `$THESE_CONDITIONS` may cause `$THESE_UNFORTUNATE_SYMPTOMS`".
-* example: Up to 2 minute disruption in edge routing
+* example: Around 2 minute disruption in edge routing for 10% of clusters.
+Check with `oc ...`.
-* example: Up to 90 seconds of API downtime
+* example: Up to 90 seconds of API downtime.
+Check with `curl ...`.
-* example: etcd loses quorum and you have to restore from backup
+* example: etcd loses quorum and you have to restore from backup.
+Check with `ssh ...`.

+How involved is remediation?
+* reasoning: This allows administrators who are already vulnerable, or who chose to waive conditional-update risks, to recover their cluster.
-How involved is remediation (even moderately serious impacts might be acceptable if they are easy to mitigate)?
+  And even moderately serious impacts might be acceptable if they are easy to mitigate.
-* example: Issue resolves itself after five minutes
+* example: Issue resolves itself after five minutes.
-* example: Admin uses oc to fix things
+* example: Admin can run a single: `oc ...`.
-* example: Admin must SSH to hosts, restore from backups, or other non standard admin activities
+* example: Admin must SSH to hosts, restore from backups, or other non standard admin activities.

-Is this a regression (if all previous versions were also vulnerable, updating to the new, vulnerable version does not increase exposure)?
+Is this a regression?
+* reasoning: Updating between two vulnerable releases may not increase exposure (unless rebooting during the update increases vulnerability, etc.).
+  We only qualify update recommendations if the update increases exposure.
-* example: No, it has always been like this we just never noticed
+* example: No, it has always been like this we just never noticed.
-* example: Yes, from 4.y.z to 4.y+1.z Or 4.y.z to 4.y.z+1
+* example: Yes, from 4.y.z to 4.y+1.z Or 4.y.z to 4.y.z+1.

 ### User Stories

 #### A developer wondering about a serious bug

-Before this enhancement, the "is this an update blocker?" process was less discoverable.
+Before this enhancement, the "is this worth altering update recommendations?" process was less discoverable.
 With this enhancement, the concerned developer only needs to add the `UpgradeBlocker` keyword to initiate the process.
 And they also have access to this document to more easily understand the rest of the process, if they need to push the whole decision through before an update monitor is available to help out.